dtonnesen/vmaxvro/README.rst

 This repository contains the VMAX plugin and workflows.

-VERSION 1
+VERSION 1 (Plugin version 1.0.0.1)

 Initial creation.
+This plugin/workflows support Unisphere version 8.4 and vRO 7.2 and 7.3.
+It supports VMAX3 and VMAX All-Flash and requires vCenter 6.0 or 6.5.

+VERSION 2 (Plugin version 1.0.0.12)

+Add support for vRO/vRA 7.4, Unisphere 9.0, and PowerMax

 WHAT'S SUPPORTED BY THE PLUGIN/WORKFLOWS

-This plugin/workflows support Unisphere version 8.4 and vRO 7.2 and 7.3.
-It supports VMAX3 and VMAX All-Flash and requires vCenter
+This plugin/workflows support Unisphere version 8.4, 9.0 and vRO 7.2, 7.3, and 7.4.
+It supports VMAX3, VMAX All-Flash, and PowerMax and requires vCenter 6.0, 6.5 or 6.7.
-6.0 or 6.5.

 INSTALLATION/DOCUMENTATION